-7. Install the extra ground wire P/N 26084 supplied from the negative battery terminal to the truck's main frame.
+- 7. Install the extra ground wire supplied from the negative battery terminal to the truck's main frame.
 Grounding the battery to the frame protects the chassis wiring.
 Leave the regular ground to the engine as is.
 The battery end of both wires can be clamped together using a universal type battery connector.
 This ground must be in place to protect the truck's wiring and for efficient operation of the crane.
 A good ground must exist for the crane to work.
 Leaving this ground wire off can damage the truck's chassis wiring as it may then carry some of the crane circuits current.
-This wire must be as large as the battery lead wire for the system to operate efficiently.(Refer to drawing 50912)
+This wire must be as large as the battery lead wire for the system to operate efficiently.
+Refer to drawing 50377. - 8.
+A boom support must be installed to secure the boom whenever the truck is moved.

-8. Attach ground wire P/N 28643 coming from the crane base directly to the negative terminal of battery (if battery is underneath crane see drawing 50912 FIG.1).
-Or attach to the truck's main frame (if battery is located in the engine compartment dee drawing 50912 FIG.2).

-9. A boom support must be installed to secure the boom when the truck is moved.
 Mount an eye on the boom rest for the hook as shown in Liftmoore's Accessories bulletin.
-The wire rope can then be used to secure the boom in the rest.

-10. An outrigger must be installed to keep the truck and the crane as level as possible under all expected working conditions.
+The wire rope can then be used to secure the boom in the rest. - 9.
+An outrigger must be installed to keep the truck and the crane as level as possible under all expected working conditions.
 Keeping the crane level reduces the loads on the rotation gear.
 This will also protect the truck's springs, axle and wheels when heavy loads are suspended from the crane.
 OSHA requirements require a stability test be performed on this installation.
-If the installation does not pass the stability test contact Liftmoore for information on derating the crane in the unstable areas.

-11. Additional truck springs may be necessary depending upon the size of the truck and location of the crane on the truck.
-Add springs to bring the truck level after all equipment is mounted.

-12. The crane is now ready to use.
+This test can be found at the end of this manual. - 10.
+Additional truck springs may be necessary depending upon the size of the truck and location of the crane on the truck.
+Add springs to bring the truck level after all equipment is mounted. - 11.
+The crane is now ready to use.
 Read the Operating Instructions section of the Owner's Manual before operating the crane.
 When operating the crane for the first time run the cylinders through their full extension cycle to purge any air from the cylinder.
 Operate the crane to assure complete operation of all functions.